 Our Indigenous Employment Strategy outlines our approach and commitment to increasing employment and development opportunities for Aboriginal and Torres Strait Islander peoples.
 The strategy aims for Aboriginal and Torres Strait Islander staff representation to be 3% of the total university workforce.

 Indigenous Education, Research and Employment Committee

-Our Indigenous Education and Employment Committee advises university management on matters within the university relating to Aboriginal and Torres Strait Islander affairs.
+Our Indigenous Education, Research and Employment Committee advises university management on matters within the university relating to Aboriginal and Torres Strait Islander affairs.
 The committee works through the Vice-Chancellor and President, the Provost, the Dean of the Indigenous Research and Engagement Unit, the Director of the Oodgeroo Unit, and through committees like our Learning and Teaching Committee, University Research and Innovation Committee, and Indigenous Employment Reference Group.

 Our goals for the future